 How to make keto beef stew

-Beef stew…ahhh…it is total comfort food in my book.
-When I thought about making a Keto/Low Carb Beef Stew, I wasn’t sure how it would turn out or even what vegetables to use!
-I thought, how am I going to make a deliciously healthy beef stew without potatoes and carrots? (since they are too high in carbs).
-I was hesitant about using radishes at first, but the combination of radishes, tomatoes, celery, mushrooms, and onions will quickly make you forget about those potatoes and carrots!
+Beef stew…ahhh…it is real comfort food in my book.
+When I thought about making a Keto/Low Carb Beef Stew, I wasn’t sure how it would turn out or what vegetables to use!
+I thought, how will I make a deliciously healthy beef stew without potatoes and carrots? (since they are too high in carbs).
+I was hesitant about using radishes at first, but the combination of radishes, tomatoes, celery, mushrooms, and onions will quickly make you forget those potatoes and carrots!
 Trust me.
 They make this simple gluten-free keto beef stew taste just like the old-fashioned beef stew our parents would make back in the good ole days!

 Pair this low-carb beef stew with my Keto Cheddar Biscuits, and I can guarantee you’ll go back for seconds.

-Don’t miss my huge variety of Keto Soup & Chili recipes to keep your belly full and help you to stay on track on a keto or low carb diet.
+Don’t miss my variety of Keto Soup & Chili recipes to keep your belly full and help you stay on track with a keto or low-carb diet.

 Keto Beef Stew Ingredients: